PRBonn/HortiMapping/README.md

 You will see a visualizer showing the optimization process.
 You can then check the ```submaps_complete``` and ```submaps_pose``` folders in the example data folder for the completed mesh and pose for each fruit.

+Note that you can disable the rendering loss by setting `render_on` to `false` in the config file and you may also disable the fruit pose optimization by using the DeepSDF baseline (set `baseline_name` to `DeepSDF`).
+For the visualization, please press `SPACE` to proceed or pause.
+If you do not want to visualize the optimization process, you can also set `vis_on` to `false`.

 ### Fruit shape completion benchmark
 To run the code on the [ECCV fruit shape completion benchmark](https://www.ipb.uni-bonn.de/data/shape_completion/index.html), you can first download the data by:
 ```